 Item Description 1 Widget - The output of a query.
 A Widget can show information in different formats, for example, a chart or a table.
 To find out more about the events, you can double-click most widgets to drill down to a more specific view or raw log files.
-2 Options - Customize the view, restore defaults, Hide Identities, export.
+2 Options - Customize the view, restore defaults, Hide Identities, copy the view, export the view.
 3 Query search bar - Define custom queries using the GUI tools, or manually entering query criteria.
 Shows the query definition for the most recent query.
 Click Query Syntax to open the online Help for more information.
 4 Time Period - Specify the time periods for the view.